dixithach/Full-Stack-Developer-Training-Plan/README.md

 6) I started with <html> tag  and ended with </html> tag.
 7) I than added <head> tag and inside it i added <title> tag with name as My Profile and ended it with </title> and than i added </head> tag to close head tag.
 8)  I than added body tag <body> inside it i had added main heading as Personal Biography inside header tag.
-9)  And than i added image tag as src="../Step1/images.jpeg" style="padding: 20px;" alt="Dixith's profile picture" width="300" height="300" inside image tag.
+9)  And than i added image tag as src="../Step1/images.jpeg" style="padding: 20px;" alt="Dixith's profile picture" width="300" height="300" inside image tag to display image.
 10) And than i added another heading as About Me: after <img> tag inside header tag.
 11) And than i added Paragraph tag inside it i added long text and than i closed paragraph tag.
 12) And than again i added heading as My Hobbie inside header tag.